The DevOps Lifecycle: Keep C.A.L.M. and Carry On

 - Push to users – who receive tested app updates frequently and without interruption

-- Application & Network Performance Monitoring (preventive safeguard)
+- Application and Network Performance Monitoring (preventive safeguard)

 - Rinse and repeat